 One credit is earned upon successful completion (passing grade) of a course that meets the equivalent of one period daily for a full school year.
-Partial credit is offered for semester courses and courses that do not meet every day.
+Partial credit is awarded for courses that meet less frequently based upon instructional time.

 Elective Courses